The Ring of McAllister

 The Ring of McAllister: A Score-Raising Mystery Featuring 1,046 Must-Know SAT Vocabulary Words is a mystery novel and SAT preparatory book written by Robert Marantz and published by Kaplan, Inc.

 Plot

 Will Lassiter is a seventeen-year-old who lives in the town of Red Fork.
 When his neighbor, Dr. Octavio Perez, vanishes from the mysterious Stone Manor, Lassiter becomes enveloped in a mystery that involves the late Algernon McAllister, a well-known patron of the town.
 The protagonist locates Perez, rescues his daughter, and discovers the secret of the abandoned mansion.

 Author

-The author, Robert Marantz, formerly worked at Kaplan as a software developer, but he left the company to work as a screenwriter.
+The author, Robert Marantz, graduated from Cornell University with a Bachelors of Arts in English.
+He previously worked at Kaplan as a software developer, but left the company to work as a screenwriter.
 He intended for the book, which was published jointly by Kaplan and Simon & Schuster, to be "a light entertainment" and "[s]omething that [wasn’t] a chore to read".

 SAT preparation

 The 329-page novel contains 1,046 vocabulary words that test-takers are likely to encounter on the SAT, the most frequently used college admissions exam in the United States.
 Each word is boldfaced in the text and defined in a glossary at the end of the book.
 The novel is intended to teach students the meanings of the words in context in a way that engages readers, thereby improving students' performance on the SAT's verbal section.
 The Ring of McAllister followed several other fictional test-prep books, including Harcourt's Tooth and Nail (1994) and Barron's Simon's Saga (2002).